-Note the GPS module is not enabled when the clock source is not set to gpsdo.

-Its power-on status can be queried using the gps_enabled GPS sensor.
+Note the GPS module is not always enabled.
+Its power-on status can be queried using the gps_enabled GPS sensor (see also The Sensor API).
 When disabled, none of the sensors will return useful (if any) values.

+When selecting gpsdo as a clock source, the GPS will always be enabled.
 Note that acquiring a GPS lock can take some time after enabling the GPS, so if a UHD application is enabling the GPS dynamically, it might take some time before a GPS lock is reported.